videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/recording-and-live-streaming/interactive-livestream.md

 </center>

-VideoSDK also allows you to configure the interactive livestream layouts in numerous ways like by simply setting different prebuilt layouts in the configuration or by providing your own custom template to do the livestream according to your layout choice.
+VideoSDK enables you to configure the interactive livestream layout in various ways, either by setting different prebuilt layouts in the configuration or by providing your own custom template for livestreaming according to your layout choice.

-This guide will provide an overview of how to implement start and stop Interactive live streaming (HLS).
+This guide provides an overview of how to implement starting and stopping Interactive Live Streaming (HLS).

 :::important